 Papyrus Australia Ltd (PPY) — Defensive Interval Ratio

 Papyrus Australia Ltd (PPY) has a Defensive Interval Ratio of 26 days as of December 2025.
 Defensive assets of AU$61.84K (cash AU$-, short-term investments AU$-, receivables AU$61.84K) cover 26 days of daily cash needs of AU$2.36K/day.
-Check Papyrus Australia Ltd tangible equity quality to evaluate the tangible quality of the company's equity base.
+See Papyrus Australia Ltd current assets vs equity to evaluate short-term liquidity relative to the company's equity base.

 Defensive Interval Ratio